 3 Things To Note Before Opening An SRS Account

-Does this describe you: you have worked for a number of years, your income is moving up and so is your income tax bill, and the last time you received your NOA (Notice of Assessment) from IRAS in the middle of this year, you asked a friend for ways to reduce your income tax for next year.
+Does this describe you: You have worked for a number of years, your income is moving up and so is your income tax bill, and the last time you received your NOA (Notice of Assessment) from IRAS in the middle of this year, you asked a friend for ways to reduce your income tax for next year.
 That is probably where you heard about this scheme called the Supplementary Retirement Scheme (SRS).
 A few months on, as the year-end deadline for SRS contribution is approaching, you still haven’t made a decision and are on the fence about whether to contribute.

 If this is really you, I hope this article can help you to make an informed decision!

 The SRS is a voluntary scheme by the Government to encourage us to save for retirement, over and above our Central Provident Fund (CPF) savings.
 You can open an SRS account with any of the 3 major local banks – DBS, OCBC, and UOB.
-After it is opened, it will effectively look like another bank account on your ibanking login page.
-To top it up, simply do a sum transfer into your SRS account via ibanking.
+After it is opened, it will effectively look like another bank account on your iBanking login page.
+To top it up, simply do a sum transfer into your SRS account via iBanking.

 1. Potential Tax Savings – Is The Money Saved Worth The Hassle?